 Get your quad workout on

-One way to make sure your knees don’t go too far past your toes is push up through your heels.
-Ideally you could draw a straight line down from your knee to your toes.
+One way to make sure your knees don’t go too far past your toes is to push up through your heels.
+Ideally, you could draw a straight line down from your knee to your toes.

 To make it easier you can hold a chair or even a door frame in front of you as you lower yourself down.